Frequently asked questions about the Banke E-PTO

 How long does it take to recharge the batteries?

 To reduce noise, CO2 foot print and emissions, the body work functions must be powered with electrical energy derived from clean sources.
 90% of the collection tour must be completed as a plug-in (no recharging during driving)

 The on-board charger needs connection to 3 x 400 Volt 3-phase with Neutral and Protective Earth (5 wire) on a 16 Amp group.

 Depending on the system, the charger can draw 8 or 3 kW.

-This depends on how far the batteries have been discharged during use and the type of charger that is fitted.
+This depends on the capacity of the battery pack and how far these have been discharged during use.
+It also depends on the type of charger that is fitted.

 Charging may take longer at low temperatures as the on-board heating system will first increase the battery temperature before charging commences.
 Charging may also take longer when the batteries are not charged every day.
 In this case, the Battery Management System needs time to re-balance the cells.